-In conjunction with the installation in the Holstein Gallery, large steel fabrications are on view in both the wildflower garden and in the inner courtyard of the museum.
-These colorful structures integrate the structural qualities of elements from the built environment, such as electrical pylons and telephone poles, into gestural and often anthropomorphic images.
-Martin is absorbed by the sculptor’s age-old fascination with the human figure, and the way it is echoed in the mundane, ostensibly non-figural objects that surround us.
-Martin’s curiosity takes something ordinary from our daily visual noise and creates something extraordinary that we have never seen before.
+In conjunction with the installation in the Holstein Gallery, Martin’s large steel fabrications are on view in the Wildflower Garden and in the Inner Courtyard of the museum.
+These colorful structures integrate elements from the built environment, such as electrical pylons and telephone poles, into gestural, anthropomorphic images.
+Martin shares the sculptor’s age-old fascination with the human figure, and its echoes in the mundane, ostensibly non-figural objects that we interact with every day.
+Martin’s curiosity creates something extraordinary from the ordinary world.

-David W. Martin was born and raised in Oklahoma where he developed an interest in drawing and silkscreen printing.
-After working as a commercial artist, Martin decided to pursue a BFA in printmaking at the University of Oklahoma and, in the process, developed an absorbing interest in sculpture.
-In 1987 he was accepted into the MFA Sculpture Program at Virginia Commonwealth University.
+David W. Martin was born and raised in Oklahoma.
+After working as a commercial artist, Martin earned a BFA in printmaking from the University of Oklahoma.
+In 1987, he was accepted into the MFA Sculpture Program at Virginia Commonwealth University.

 A resident of Edinboro, Martin exhibits his outdoor sculptures in Pennsylvania, Ohio, West Virginia, Virginia, New York, Michigan, Indiana, and Tennessee.
 He is affiliated with Flatlanders Gallery in Blissfield, Michigan and the Midwest Sculpture Initiative.
 Martin teaches sculpture and 3D Foundations at Edinboro University.